India: Striking doctors defy government over rape, murder – DW – 09/12/2024

 What do doctors want?

-India's Central Bureau of Investigation (CBI) has taken over the case by re-examining forensic material on the fateful day and questioning the main accused, Sanjay R. earlier this month.
+India's Central Bureau of Investigation (CBI) has taken over the case by re-examining forensic material on theday of the crime and questioning the main accused, Sanjay R. earlier this month.
 The agency also arrested Sandip Ghosh, RG Kar's principal, and three others for alleged financial irregularities and corruption at the hospital.

 The West Bengal government, on its part, has introduced a slew of safety measures for women at workplaces, particularly in state-run hospitals working night shifts following the protests that rocked the state.